sagemath/sage-workflow/README.rst

 than SPKGs which you usually see when you extract a source tarball), the Sage external system code (i.e. what is currently in ``data/extcode``).

+There will also be no SPKGs in the new tarball.
+The script will have disassembled each SPKG ``foo-x.y.z.spkg``, repacking the src/ directory into a new tarball ``dist/foo-x.y.z.tar.bz2`` and merging the internal Mercurial repository into the single consolidated git repo in ``devel/sage/``, specifically so that its files appear in ``devel/sage/spkg/foo/``.

+Thus, in this variant of Sage, when installing a package, instead of extracting an SPKG file into a build directory for building, the spkg-install script / patches / etc. and the source tarball will be separately copied (resp. extracted) into the build directory.
+Installation of actual SPKG files will be emulated - when you run ``sage -i foo.spkg``, the script will disassemble the SPKG as described above, and then install it in its new way.

-Also, the Sage build system will be modified to work with the changes in paths which this necessitates, or most likely to just copy the files from the new consolidated repository into their old locations whenever you run `sage -b`.
+Besides this, Sage will be generally modified to work with the new paths which all the above necessitate, or, in simple cases, to just copy the files from the new consolidated repository into their old locations whenever you run `sage -b`.